aslamhus/WordpressHMR/README.md

 # Wordpress Development setup with HMR and WP-Scripts

+## Features

+- Hot module replacement (HMR) for theme development (no CSS reloads!)
+- Containerized WordPress environment with Docker
+- Simple whr.json config for defining, conditionally enqueuing, and managing all theme assets
+- Optimized production builds via wp-scripts with statically generated asset enqueuing
+- Child theme scaffolding, WP-CLI, and PHPMyAdmin included out of the box
+- One-command setup — `vendor/bin/whr install` gets a full containerized WP site running from scratch
+- CLI tool — run WP-CLI commands, manage containers, and scaffold themes without touching Docker directly

 ## Introduction

 This is an experimental package inspired by `wp-env`, which allows you to develop containerized wordpress sites with `Docker`, `Webpack` and `hot module replacement (HMR)`.
 It uses the Wordpress `wp-scripts` package in tandem with a custom enqueuing algorithm to enqueue assets in your theme.

 WordpressHMR now comes with a CLI tool that allows you to spin up a containerized wordpress site with one command.

-Defining and enqueuing assets is as simple as managing a single `whr.json` file.
+Defining and enqueuing assets is as simple as managing a single `whr.json` (**W**ordpress **Hot** module **R**eplacement) file.
 This file contains the configuration for your assets, including the path to your scripts and styles, the hooks where they should be enqueued, and any conditions for enqueuing them.

 ## Who is this package for?